As I mentioned in the previous post,

 Upon further investigation, we found that one of the plastic rings had actually broken in half!

-If you notice in the side bar of this blog, I have a suggestion for brides to pin about 5 safety pins along the inside lower edge of your dress in case of emergencies.
+For years, I have suggested that brides pin about 5 safety pins along the inside lower edge of their dresses in case of emergencies.